scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

     - `ip` - IP of the replica.
     - `port` - Port of the replica.
     - `name` - Name of the replica.
+- `load_balancer` - List of load balancer endpoints of the database instance.
+    - `endpoint_id` - The ID of the endpoint of the load balancer.
+    - `ip` - IP of the endpoint.
+    - `port` - Port of the endpoint.
+    - `name` - Name of the endpoint.
+    - `hostname` - Name of the endpoint.
+- `private_network` - List of private networks endpoints of the database instance.
+    - `endpoint_id` - The ID of the endpoint of the private network.
+    - `ip` - IP of the endpoint.
+    - `port` - Port of the endpoint.
+    - `name` - Name of the endpoint.
+    - `hostname` - Name of the endpoint.
 - `certificate` - Certificate of the database instance.
 - `organization_id` - The organization ID the Database Instance is associated with.